Function Declaration

 forward- for perfect forwarding in template functions.

-- TODO Technically a right-value reference (
+- Technically written as a right-value reference (

-X&&), too?
+X&&), too.

-InParameterTypeto determine the concrete type to be used forin-passing.- The rule of thumb is:
+The rule of thumb is:

 - Objects that are POD (Plain Old Data, i.e. with no pointers) with a size less than or equal to the size of two